sangwainupur/aicure_petrichorai/README.md

 - *sample_output_generated.csv:* Expected output for the sample test data.
 - *check_new_fin.pkl:* the final model (check_new_fin.pkl) and its parameters.
 - *aicure_petrichorai.ipynb:* the final jupyter notebook used to train the model check_new_fin.pkl and contains details on data exploration, feature engineering, and model training.
+- *our_generated_results.csv:* Our final generated results on the provided sample_test_data.csv
+- *Report aicure_petrichorai:* The report containing the procedures and respective results in detail, and final conclusions and future work.

 ## Model Development